International Students: Frequently Asked Questions

 - How will you fit in?
 Golden Gate University educates students from all over the world.
 We see it as an excellent way of enhancing the global perspective in our classrooms.
 But you will also find that the American students are very open and accepting because San Francisco itself is made up of immigrants from every region.

-Our International Admissions and Advising Office is staffed by professional counselors who are here to help you from admissions through graduation.
-Services provided include visa assistance, temporary housing assistance, new student orientation, registration and other help.
-In addition, our Office of Student Affairs provides academic advising, personal counseling, career services and opportunities to join clubs and activities.
+Our Admissions and Advising teams are staffed by professional counselors who are here to help you from admissions through graduation.
+Services provided include visa assistance, new student orientation, academic advising, registration and may other areas.
+In addition, our Office of Student Affairs provides personal counseling, career services and opportunities to join clubs and activities.

 Check the admissions area of this website for specifics.
-Generally, international students need to fill out an application, arrange to have academic records sent to the university, provide a TOEFL score (if your native language is not English) and submit a certification of finances.
-If you have questions, you can contact the Admissions Office at firstname.lastname@example.org or call 415-442-7800.
+Generally, international students need to fill out an application, arrange to have academic records sent to the university, provide an English proficiency test score (if your native language is not English) and submit financial documents.
+If you have questions, you can contact the Admissions Office at email@example.com or call 415-442-7800.

 Yes, GGU accepts online applications.
 Apply today!

 Yes.
 F-1 and J-1 students are allowed to work in limited circumstances.
 Many international students work part-time on campus at Golden Gate University.
-Students must check with an advisor in International Admissions and Advising about individual work possibilities.
+Students must check with an advisor in the Graduate Advising Center about individual work possibilities.

 I've never been to the United States.
 How should I prepare for the cultural differences?